How we can help put things right if you've lost out.

 Find out more about how we can award compensation for financial loss.

-Find out more about when we award compensation for non-financial loss.
+Find out more about when we award compensation for distress or inconvenience.

 We might decide the CMC should also pay you interest on top of compensation.